ujuettner/gocv-tf-image-classifier/README.md

 GoCV is a wrapper around [OpenCV](https://opencv.org/) using cgo.
 Therefore, installing GoCV means compiling a lot of C code and installing libraries.
 In order to avoid cluttering your local development environment, you can use a prepared Docker container:

 1. `docker pull gocv/opencv`
-2. `docker run --tty --interactive --volume "${PWD}":/src --name gocv-dev gocv/opencv bash`
+2. `docker run --tty --interactive --rm --volume "${PWD}":/src --name gocv-dev gocv/opencv bash`